GitJournal/gitjournal.io/content/docs/what-is-git.md

 * Git is tamper proof (elaborate?)
 * Git stores files in a normal folder

-The beauty of Git is that since it is a standard, you don't need to trust DropBox or Google with your data.
+The beauty of Git is that since it is a standard, you don't need to trust Dropbox or Google with your data.
 You can pick who you want to trust with your files.
 Here are some of the popular providers of Git -

 * GitHub
 * GitLab